-Side stays on the rigging + forestay should be changed after max 10 years or by max 15.000 NM of sailing.
+Side stays on the rigging + forestay should be changed after max 10 years or by max.
+15,000 NM of sailing.

-If the boat is equipped with wheel stering, we recommend to change these steel cables every 5 years or by max 10.000 NM .
+If the boat is equipped with wheel steering, we recommend changing these steel cables every 5 years or by max 10,000 NM.